umich-cphds/lodi/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# lodmi
+# lodi

 ## Overview

-`lodmi` is a package that implements censored likelihood multiple imputation (CLMI) for single pollutant models with exposure biomarkers below their respective detection limits.
+`lodi` is a package that implements censored likelihood multiple imputation (CLMI) for single pollutant models with exposure biomarkers below their respective detection limits.
 Additionally, implementations for standard methods such as single imputation with a constant and